sebihepp/HeppOS/README.md

 ### PREREQUISITES
 - cross compiler with binutils, gcc, g++ and libgcc as x86_64-elf (with mno-red-zone and mcmodel=kernel)
 - limine build with --enable-bios-cd --enable-bios --enable-uefi-ia32 --enable-uefi-x86-64 --enable-uefi-cd
-and installed into $HOME/opt/limine (by using --prefix=$HOME/opt/limine) - *i am searching for a way to also automate this*
+and installed into $HOME/opt/limine (by using --prefix=$HOME/opt/limine) *i am searching for a way to not rely on a predefined directory*
 - BOCHS for testing
 - QEMU for testing